VU-IVM/gtsm3-era5-nrt/README.md

 Tides (`tidal_elevation`) are downloaded from the [Copernicus Climate Data Store API](https://doi.org/10.24381/cds.a6d42d60).
 This tides are computed using the same modelling approach based on GTSMv3.0 as the total water level simulations and are used to compute the storm surge levels.

 ### Mean sea level and vertical reference
 The mean sea level is updated annually.
 The mean sea level files have been produced by Dewi Le Bars from KNMI.
 The period 1986-2005 is used as reference period.
 Sea level fields are computed from the sum of different contributors, including dynamic changes, thermal expansion, changes in gravitational fields, and contribution from glaciers and ice sheets.
 The different contributions are computed and combined using the probabilistic model described in Le Bars (2018).
 For the period 1950-2016, we use products based on observations for the Antarctic and Greenland ice sheets (Mouginot et al., 2019; Rignot et al., 2019), the glaciers (Marzeion et al., 2015), thermal expansion between 0 and 2000 m depth (Levitus et al., 2012), and climate-driven water storage (Humphrey & Gudmundsson, 2019).
 The ice sheets are assumed to be in equilibrium before 1979 for Antarctica and 1972 for Greenland because no data are available before these dates.
 For the period 2016-2050 we use sea-level rise projections based on the Fifth Assessment Report (AR5) of the Intergovernmental Panel on Climate Change (IPCC) for the RCP8.5 scenario (Church et al., 2013), very similar to the SSP585 scenario used by the models as above.
 The redistribution of water in the ocean due to wind changes and local steric effects is taken from the CMIP5 models (i.e. ‘zos’ field for the entire period).
 The fingerprints for the ice sheets, glaciers and land water storage are from the AR5 assessment, and include the gravitational, rotational and Earth elastic response.
 For the dynamics of the Antarctic contribution we use the re-evaluation presented in the IPCC’s Special Report on the Ocean and Cryosphere in a Changing Climate (SROCC) (Oppenheimer et al., 2019).
 Additionally, we add the glacial isostatic adjustment from the ICE-6G model (Peltier et al., 2015) but do not consider other processes of vertical land motion, such as subsidence or tectonics.
 The uncertainty in mean sea level is removed by selecting the median of the sea level observations and projections distributions.
-Note that at the time the GTSM simulation were carried out the SLR projections based on CMIP6 were not yet available.
-The files are converted to a pressure
+The files are converted to a pressure field that is used as an input to the GTSM model runs.

 The vertical reference of GTSMv3.0 is MSL, as defined in GEBCO bathymetry.
-T Tho make the definition of MSL more consistent with the vertical reference used in the SLR fields, the mean sea-level pressure field (MSLP) over 1986–2005 is removed.
-The MSLP calculation is based on the ERA-Interim because ERA5 was not available at the time.
+To make the definition of MSL more consistent with the vertical reference used in the SLR fields, the mean sea-level pressure field (MSLP) over 1986–2005 is removed.
+The MSLP calculation is based on the ERA-Interim because ERA5 was not available at the time when these input files were created.

-Both files can be downloaded [here](https://doi.org/10.5281/zenodo.3948088).
+Both mean sea level and vertical reference files can be downloaded [here](https://doi.org/10.5281/zenodo.3948088).

-### Links
+### Previous dataset
 The previous GTSM-ERA5 reanalysis dataset, covering 1979-2018, is available at the [C3S Climate Data Store](https://doi.org/10.24381/cds.a6d42d60).

 ## Contact
 Sanne Muis - sanne.muis@deltares.nl
+Natalia Aleksandrova - natalia.aleksandrova@deltares.nl

+## References
-[^1]: Aleksandrova, N., Veenstra, J., Gwee, R. & Muis, S. (2024). ...
+[^1]: Aleksandrova, N., Veenstra, J., Gwee, R. & Muis, S. (2024).
+Global dataset of storm surges and extreme sea levels for 1950-2022 based on the ERA5 climate reanalysis.
+In review.
 [^2]: Muis, S., Apecechea, M. I., Dullaart, J., ... & Verlaan, M. (2020).
 A High-resolution global dataset of extreme sea levels, tides, and storm surges, including future projections.
 Frontiers in Marine Science, doi:10.3389/fmars.2020.00263
 [^3]: Muis, S. et al (2023).
 Global projections of storm surges using high-resolution CMIP6 climate models.
 In review.
 [^4]: Muis, S., Verlaan, M., Winsemius, H. C., Aerts, J. C. J. H., & Ward, P. J. (2016).
 A global reanalysis of storm surge and extreme sea levels.
 Nature Communications, doi:10.1038/ncomms11969.
 [^5]: Dullaart, J. C., Muis, S., Bloemendaal, N., & Aerts, J. C. (2020).
 Advancing global storm surge modelling using the new ERA5 climate reanalysis.
 Climate Dynamics, doi:10.1007/s00382-019-05044-0
+[^6]: Haigh, I.D. et al. GESLA Version 3: A major update to the global higher-frequency sea-level dataset.
+Geoscience Data Journal (2022) doi:10.1002/gdj3.174.